adelq/thermochem/README.rst

 Development
 -----------

-If you want to further develop thermochem you must install nosetests for testing.
+If you want to further develop thermochem you must install pytest for testing.

 License
 -------